jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 There are many detailed descriptions how to do the above online.
-Here I will just sketch the way I created a software package runnning a Shiny App to illustrate the process in a few lines.
+Here I will just sketch the way I created a software package runnning a Shiny App to illustrate the process of adding software to an existing Docker image in a few lines.
 To use Docker one needs to learn few commands and the learning curve is steep.
-The Docker Hub is free to use for public images the same way GitHub is free for publis software repositories.
+Distributing Docker images is also easy: The Docker Hub is free to use for public images the same way GitHub is free for public software repositories.